Dear educational technology,

 These days, we run into you everywhere.
-People who say you’re just what we need have gone out of their way to introduce you, and are quick to criticize us for not showing more interest.
+People who think you’re just what we need have gone out of their way to introduce you to us.
+Some even criticize us for not showing more interest.
 So, why aren’t we more into you?
-Well, if you want to win teachers over, you have to understand where we’re coming from.
+Well, if you want to win teachers over, here are some things you need to know.

-We just want to know we can rely on you before we introduce you to our kids.
+We just want to know we can count on you before we introduce you to our kids.